engasmaaibrahim/AI-Powered-Personal-Assistant/README.md

 3️- The system processes the input:

-    - Text/Voice → handled by the LLM (Llama 3 via Groq)
+    - Text/Voice: handled by the LLM (Llama 3 via Groq)

-    - Images → processed using image recognition (OCR)
+    - Images: processed using image recognition (OCR)

-    - Documents → analyzed and summarized
+    - Documents: analyzed and summarized

 4️- The assistant generates a response or performs the requested action